 Attention!
 This is a potentially life-threatening condition for your bird and possibly your flock.
 Time is of the essence, contact your veterinarian immediately.Find me a Vet

-During early stages of frostbite, ducks' feet may feel cold to the touch and/or show mild redness.
+During the early stages of frostbite, the affected area may feel cold to the touch and/or show mild redness.
 As the severity increases, as does the degree of inflammation (redness, swelling and pain), often spreading from the toes into the webs of feet.
-If left untreated, ducks may develop permanent damage, resulting in dry gangrene and sloughing of the tissues.
-Advanced stages of frostbite may present as shriveled, deteriorating feet with black tissue.
-At this stage, ducks often will have difficulty standing and walking, and their feet usually end up getting amputated.
+Advanced stages of frostbite appears as shriveled, blackened tissue.
+Once tissue damage due to frostbite occurs, there is no way to stop it, and will eventually lead to loss of the affected tissue.

 If tissue is still frozen when discovered, rapidly rewarm in a warm (body temperature) water bath.

 Do not apply any direct heat (such as that produced by a heat lamp or hair dryer).

 Do not rub or message affected areas.

 Do not rewarm the tissue and then put the duck back outside in the cold.
 Thawing and refreezing of skin tissue will cause even more damage.